-ART 221 and VCM 232 or Permission of instructor Theory Credit: 3
+ART 221 or VCM 232 or Permission of instructor

-VCM 282: Advanced Digital Design
+VCM 282 : Advanced Digital Design

 This course focuses on advanced applications in the production of digital design.
 Emphasis is on computer skills, creativity & design.
 Upon course completion, students should be able to create a multimedia production.